 Mid Winter's Day - The Solstice

 (What did you think the fat man in the red and white furs was for? giving you presents?
 No, that's St Nicholas.
 The man who comes down the chimney to the hearth fire brings the Sun back.
-Read The Hogfather by Terry Pratchett and everything will be clear).
+Read The Hogfather by Terry Pratchett and

 As you can see from these photos, not much evidence of Grandfather Sun this solstice.
 A near gale force wind buffeting us as we climbed the ridge.